-3 MU 102 History of Western Music From Romanticism to the Present the materials of music, such as melody, harmony, rhythm, tempo, dynamics, musical structure, design and style.
+MU 102 3 History of Western Music From Romanticism to the Present

+A continuation of the ideas examined in MU 101, this course is an introduction to music in Western civilization.
+The course will discuss the materials of music, such as melody, harmony, rhythm, tempo, dynamics, musical structure, design and style.
 Major composers of each musical epoch will be discussed with musical examples listened to in class to reinforce the discussion.
 This course covers the time period from 19th Century Romanticism to the present.
 This course fulfills the Gen Ed requirement.